bioinfoUQAM/RL-bgc-components/README.md

 - `result.path`: file with list of candidate BGC predictions
 - `goldID.path`: file with list of gold BGC clusters (for comparison, if available)
 - `similarity.path`: file with output from a BLAST all-vs-all for target genome (if available)
-- `gene.length`: file with list of amino acid length for each gene (or designated genome regions)
+- `gene.length`: file with list of amino acid length[^1] for each gene (or designated genome regions)
-- `gene.map`: path for all files of domains per gene (or designated genome regions)
+- `gene.map`: path for all files of domains per gene[^2] (or designated genome regions)

 Sample files are provided in `/Databases` and `/corpus/metrics`.

-Candidate BGC predictions can be obtained using a BGC prediction tool, such as [TOUCAN](https://github.com/bioinfoUQAM/TOUCAN), or generated in the same format as `/corpus/metrics/sample-candidateBGCs.IDs.test`.
-Amino acid sequence lengths for candidate BGC genes can be extracted from the FASTA sequence file(s), and listed in the same format as `/Databases/sample-geneLength`.
+[^1]: Amino acid sequence lengths for candidate BGC genes can be extracted from the FASTA sequence file(s), and listed in the same format as `/Databases/sample-geneLength`.
-Pfam protein domains per genes can be obtained using [PfamScan](https://www.ebi.ac.uk/Tools/pfa/pfamscan/), and listed in the same format as `/Databases/sample-geneMap/*.domains` (similar to FASTA).
+[^2]: Pfam protein domains per genes can be obtained using [PfamScan](https://www.ebi.ac.uk/Tools/pfa/pfamscan/), and listed in the same format as `/Databases/sample-geneMap/*.domains` (similar to FASTA).

 To use the reinforcement learner and evaluate candidate BGCs, from the project `virtualenv` simply run: